Welcome to Financial Aid

 As a member of Pennsylvania's State System of Higher Education (PASSHE), Shippensburg University can offer a quality education at a surprisingly affordable cost.
 However, many students still need financial assistance in order to attend college.

-You are encouraged to file your Free Application for Federal Student Aid (FAFSA) between January 1 and March 31.
+Students are encouraged to file a Free Application for Federal Student Aid (FAFSA) between January 1 and March 31.

 The Pennsylvania Higher Education Assistance Agency (PHEAA) requires the FAFSA to be received by the Federal Processor no later than May 1 for Pennsylvania State Grant consideration for PA residents.
 Completing your federal tax return prior to completing this application is highly encouraged as the FAFSA refers to specific lines on the tax return.